git-lfs/git-lfs/docker/README.md

 git-lfs-....* - the git-lfs package git-lfs-repo-release....* - A package to install the repo.

-When using `BUILD_LOCAL=1`, all UNTRACKED files are removed during RPM generation (except any stray directories containing a .git folder will not be cleared.
+When building, all **untracked** files are removed during RPM generation (except any stray directories containing a .git folder will not be cleared.
 This shouldn't be the case, unless you are temporarily storing another git repo in the git repo.
 This is a safety mechanism in git, so just keep in mind if you are producing packages.)

 ### Setting the website URL ###

 The git-lfs-repo-release must contain the URL where the repo is to be hosted.
-The current default value is 'git-lfs.github.com' but this can be overridden using the REPO_HOSTNAME env var, e.g.
+The current default value is 'git-lfs.github.com' but this can be overridden using the REPO\_HOSTNAME env var, e.g.

     REPO_HOSTNAME=www.notgithub.uk.co ./docker/run_dockers.bsh

-Now all the git-lfs-repo-release....* files will point to that URL instead
+Now all the git-lfs-repo-release....\* files will point to that URL instead

 ### GPG signing ###

-For private repo testing, GPG signing can be skipped. apt-get and yum can install .deb/.rpm directly without gpg keys and everything will work.
+For private repo testing, GPG signing can be skipped. apt-get and yum can install .deb/.rpm directly without gpg keys and everything will work (with ceratain flags).
 This section is for distribution in a repo.
-Most if not all this functionality is automatically disabled when there is no signing key present (`./docker/signing.key`).
+Most if not all this functionality is automatically disabled when there is no signing key (`./docker/signing.key`).

-In order to sign packages, you need to generate and place GPG keys in the right place
+In order to sign packages, you need to generate and place GPG keys in the right place.
+The general procedure for this is

-1. gpg --gen-key
+    gpg --gen-key

-    1. 1 - RSA and RSA
+    1. 4 - RSA
     2. 4096 bits
     3. Some length of time or 0 for infinite
     4. y for yes